nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

+**IMPORTANT:** The wedding must be added into the wedding book to successfully tag a person to a wedding

 **Tip #1:** The name of the tag must match the wedding that you want to add the contact to.

 **Tip #2:** You can add one contact to multiple weddings in one go by specifying multiple tags in your command.